In Lab Engineering

 Research platforms as catalysts for innovation

 Research institutions can serve as catalysts for innovation by making their know-how and expertise available to businesses.
-The goal is to overcome technological barriers, strengthen business competitiveness, and develop sustainable business models that generate financial returns for research units and platforms.
+The goal is to overcome technological barriers, strengthen businesses’ competitiveness, and develop sustainable business models that generate financial returns for research units and platforms.

 A range of services tailored to small and medium-sized businesses

-Establishment of innovation units
+Establishment of Innovation Cells

 Within laboratories and research institutions, innovation units may be established under the authority of directors, with a focus on financial sustainability.
 Platforms may also expand their staff when demand—particularly from the private sector—warrants it.
-The call for proposals also extends to institutions wishing to recruit clinical research associates.
+The call for projects also extends to institutions wishing to recruit clinical research associates.

 Target audience